 When it comes to securing inventory there are two main approaches that companies can take.
 The first is known as sourcing – which is mainly applied to direct goods inventory.
 The second is procurement, which is more aligned with indirect inventory supplies.
-Simply put, sourcing is a strategy that is meant for companies who stock pre-made, pre-assembled final consumer products.
-An example of this would be a computer and technology store that resells a whole portfolio of brands, makes and models.
+Simply put, sourcing is a strategy that is meant for companies that stock pre-made, pre-assembled final consumer products.
+An example of this would be a computer and technology store that resells a whole portfolio of brands, makes, and models.
 This store would source the fully built computers and laptops from suppliers and then resell them to consumers.
 Whereas in the same industry, a company that utilizes procurement would be the company that builds the computers themselves and then sells those products to consumers.
 In some rare cases, there are companies that need to utilize both sourcing and procurement in order to maintain their inventory.
 Similarly, sourcing can be a function of procurement software that a company employs.

-Procurement teams need to build effective strategies that are best suited to optimize and strengthen their own supply-lines.
+Procurement teams need to build effective strategies that are best suited to optimize and strengthen their own supply lines.
 These strategies can be a conglomerate of procurement and sourcing, or predominantly lean one way or the other.
-There are plenty of tactics involved in building a strategic sourcing process into an organization, that lead to higher efficiency, and overall life-time savings.
+There are plenty of tactics involved in building a strategic sourcing process into an organization, that lead to higher efficiency, and overall lifetime savings.

 No matter if your procurement or supply-chain team is going to focus on building procurement strategies, or sourcing strategies, it’s likely that they’ll need to utilize software to bolster their capabilities and help them better filter out suppliers.
-The use of e-sourcing and e-procurement software empowers supply-chain teams to optimize company savings, and focus on maximizing the efficiency of the internal procurement cycle where possible.
+The use of e-sourcing and e-procurement software empowers supply-chain teams to optimize company savings and focus on maximizing the efficiency of the internal procurement cycle where possible.